Universal Private Telegraph Company

 The Universal Private Telegraph Company, Limited was formed in 1861 to exploit Professor Charles Wheatstone’s 1858 Universal Telegraph.
-The company was to "carry out a system by which banks, merchants, public bodies and other parties may have the means of establishing a telegraph for their own private purposes from their houses to their offices, manufactories or other places".
+The company was meant to "carry out a system by which banks, merchants, public bodies and other parties may have the means of establishing a telegraph for their own private purposes from their houses to their offices, manufactories or other places".

 The company's first directors were Charles Wheatstone and William Fairbairn, CE, the Manchester ironmaster.
-It employed Thomas Page, engineer, Lewis Hertslet, secretary, and Nathaniel Holmes, electrician.
+It employed Thomas Page as the engineer, Lewis Hertslet as the secretary, and Nathaniel Holmes as the electrician.

 Archives

 As a nationalised company, the firm's records are now in the British Telecom Archives.

 Stamps

 The company issued a number of stamps which are of interest to philatelists and are still some of the most common British telegraph stamps found.
-It is unclear, however, whether the stamps were ever used as only unused copies are known.
-The stamps carried the year in the corners.
+It is unclear, however, whether the stamps were ever used as only unused copies are known of.
+The stamps mentioned the year in the corners.